tobiasweinert/tobiasweinert.github.io/README.md

 This website serves as an extension of my curriculum vitae (CV), providing an interactive and dynamic representation of me and my educational journey.
 It's designed to showcase my skills and experiences in a visually appealing and user-friendly manner.
 Also, I've always wanted to try out Three.js so this was the perfect opportunity to do so.

+Since this website also is as a playground for me the code quality is terrible and things are expected to break 😌

 ## Features
 - **Three.js:** Displays the slides in a carousel that rotates and snaps to the slides.
 - **Tween.js:** Smooth animations for different use cases.